tlan16/node-typescript-application-template/README.md

 1. EcmaScript Modules (ESM)
 2. Native file watcher for dev server.
 No need for nodemon.
 3. Native .env file handler.
 No need for dotenv.
-4. Native testing and assertions.
-No need for jest.
 5. swc (written in Rust) as dev ts to js compiler for better performance.
 6. pnpm and corepack for package management.
 7. latest eslint with flat config.